 Referral time can vary depending upon the agency involved.
 Referrals to the NHS (Community Paediatrics and Speech and Language Therapy Service) take considerably longer, on average it can take between three to four months to receive an appointment.
 Not all pupils will receive a diagnosis and/or decision.
 Where diagnoses are made, this can take a considerable time depending upon the individual.
 In many cases, a diagnosis follows several appointments, which could take more than a year.

-Referrals to the Specialist Teacher are made within the school and are dependent on how many referrals have been made at that point.
+Referrals to the Specialist Teacher are made within the school and waiting times are dependent on how many referrals have been made at that point.

 What happens once a diagnosis has been made?